-1. Foreword
+1 Foreword

-Hydrogen, as one part of a comprehensive energy portfolio, can be produced from diverse sources including renewables, nuclear and fossil fuels using Carbon Capture, Utilization, and Storage (CCUS), and numerous sectors including transportation, industrial manufacturing, and power generation can use hydrogen.
-At HEM2019, Ministers encouraged actions in line with the four pillars in the Tokyo Statement, while taking into account different national circumstances.
-In particular, the versatility and storage capacity of hydrogen creates potential, not only for domestic production and consumption of hydrogen, but also for trade between countries.
-Thus, there is a need for harmonised regulation, codes, and standards (RCS) to facilitate the deployment of new and innovative technologies leading organizations including the International Partnership for Hydrogen and Fuel Cells in the Economy (IPHE), the International Energy Agency (IEA) and Clean Energy Ministerial (CEM) / Mission Innovation (MI) to take actions on four main issues individually and collaboratively to facilitate the goal of a "Hydrogen Society including a collaboration on technologies and a coordination on harmonization of regulation, codes and standards, and the collection, analysis and share of data to evaluate the potential of hydrogen and its effect on CO2 and other emissions reduction, both upstream and downstream across a variety of hydrogen production pathways.
+Hydrogen can be produced from diverse sources including renewables, nuclear and fossil fuels using carbon capture, utilization, and storage (CCUS) to reduce the emissions associated with its production.
+Hydrogen can be used to decarbonise numerous sectors including transportation, industrial manufacturing, and power generation.
+At the Hydrogen Energy Ministerial (HEM) meeting in 2019, Ministers encouraged actions in line with the four pillars in the Tokyo Statement, while taking into account different national circumstances.
+The versatility and storage capacity of hydrogen creates potential for domestic production and consumption of hydrogen and also as a tradeable energy commodity between countries.
+There is a need for harmonised regulation, codes, and standards (RCS) to facilitate the deployment of new and innovative technologies.
+Leading organizations including the International Partnership for Hydrogen and Fuel Cells in the Economy (IPHE), the International Energy Agency (IEA) and Clean Energy Ministerial (CEM) / Mission Innovation (MI) are taking actions on four main issues individually and collaboratively to scale up and accelerate the deployment of hydrogen technologies.
+This includes collaboration on technologies and harmonization of regulation, codes and standards, and the collection, analysis and sharing of data to evaluate the potential of hydrogen and its effect on CO2 and other emissions reduction, both upstream and downstream across a variety of hydrogen production pathways.

-To enable a robust and sustainable market for hydrogen technologies, it is necessary to develop clean, affordable, secure, and reliable supply chains and to support the development of effective hydrogen trading markets.
+To enable a robust and sustainable market for hydrogen technologies, it is necessary to develop clean, affordable, secure, and reliable supply chains to support the development of effective hydrogen trading markets.
 To this end, countries will need to put in place standards and protocols that are transparent and that facilitate efficient international trade in hydrogen.
 This will require international standards developed through the relevant international standards development bodies, facilitating the removal and/or reduction of regulatory barriers, and to help develop a common definition of clean/sustainable hydrogen.

 During the 32nd IPHE Steering Committee in October 2019 in Seoul, South Korea, countries recognised that regulations currently limit the development of a clean hydrogen industry and that government and industry must work together to ensure existing regulations are not an unnecessary barrier to investment.
-A particular challenge is that identical hydrogen molecules can be produced and combined from sources with very different CO2 intensities, that accounting standards for different sources of hydrogen along the supply chain will be fundamental to creating a market for low-carbon hydrogen, and that these standards need to be developed on an internationally agreed basis.
-To this end, a Hydrogen Production Analysis Task Force (H2PA TF) has been created to review and come to a consensus view on describing the methodology and analytical framework to determine the GHG emissions related to a unit of produced hydrogen.
+A particular challenge is that identical hydrogen molecules can be produced and combined from sources with very different CO2 intensities.
+Likewise hydrogen-based fuels and products be indistinguishable and might result from hydrogen being combined with a range of fossil and low-carbon inputs.
+Indeed, some of the products made from hydrogen (e.g. electricity) could themselves be used in the production of hydrogen.
+Accounting standards for different sources of hydrogen along the supply chain will be fundamental to creating a market for low-carbon hydrogen, and that these standards need to be agreed internationally.
+To this end, a Hydrogen Production Analysis Task Force (H2PA TF) has been created to propose a methodology and analytical framework to determine the GHG emissions related to a unit of produced hydrogen.
 It may serve as a basis of a certification scheme.
-However, it will not provide guidance on any terminology of "low-carbon", "renewable"... as well as propose any corresponding threshold values.
+However, it will not provide guidance on any GHG emissions intensity threshold values be proposed.
 This will remain the responsibility of each country even if common terminologies and thresholds will facilitate an international trade of hydrogen.